scholarslab/scholarslab.github.io/collections/_events/gis-workshop-2023-spring-find-create-data.md

 Start your data search with this curated collection of geographic information from around the globe.
 Demographics-rich census geographies, multispectral imagery, eco data, custom basemaps, and more.
 We’ll show you how Living Atlas can support your spatial work with maps, apps, and data layers.

 All sessions are one hour and assume participants have no previous experience using GIS.
 Sessions will be hands-on demonstrations with step-by-step tutorials and expert assistance.
-All sessions will be taught on **Tuesdays from 1PM to 2PM** and are free and open to the UVa and larger Charlottesville community.
+All sessions will be taught on **Wednesdays from 11AM to 12PM** and are free and open to the UVa and larger Charlottesville community.
 Late-comers are welcome and encouraged, registration remains open until the end of class.

 Register Here: [https://cal.lib.virginia.edu/calendar/events/Spring2023GISWorkshop2](https://cal.lib.virginia.edu/calendar/events/Spring2023GISWorkshop2)